googleapis/google-cloud-cpp/google/cloud/connectors/README.md

 # Connectors API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Connectors API][cloud-service-docs], a service to Enables users to create and manage connections to Google Cloud services and third-party business applications using the Connectors interface.
+This directory contains an idiomatic C++ client library for the [Connectors API][cloud-service-docs], a service that enables users to create and manage connections to Google Cloud services and third-party business applications.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).